watchdog1023/Lara-AI/README.md

 DEBUG - This adds Verbose functions to Lara

-MOTOR - This adds support to drive dc motors via ardunio mircocontroller
+MOTOR - This adds support to drive DC motors via ardunio mircocontroller

 FOUNDER - Founder edition has support for CAD as well as project ALIVE functions,at this time
 ___